apluslms/a-plus/README.md

 6. ### Celeryd installation

-	Copies daemon configuration and script (configuration
+	Following copies daemon configuration and script in their place and registers daemon for default run levels and starts it up.
-	depends on the grader directory).
-Registers daemon for default run levels and starts it up.
 	The **mooc-grader directory and user must** be set in the `/etc/default/celeryd`.

 		sudo cp doc/etc-default-celeryd /etc/default/celeryd
 		sudo cp doc/etc-init.d-celeryd /etc/init.d/celeryd